 As a child who grew up in poverty, I know how it feels to be poor.
 I aspire to help break the cycle of poverty by getting an education in the United States so that I can become an effective leader in my own country Cambodia.

-My immediate goal is to earn an Associate Degree in General Studies at Montgomery College in Silver Spring, MD.
-I plan to graduate in December 2019 and have raise $51,300. which it will cover all my education costs for attending Montgomery College.
-Kindly note that I have been contributing 50% of my work study earnings for a total of $17,567.
+My immediate goal is to earn an Associate Degree in General Studies at Montgomery College in Silver Spring, MD. and plan to graduate in May 2020.
+So far I have raised $52,500 and still need another $3,000 to cover all my education costs, including two extra courses to prepare me to transfer to a four-year college in the fall of 2020.
+Kindly note that I have been contributing 50% of my work study earnings for a total of $19,567.

 I sit across